Linearity of fundamental groups of graphs of virtually cyclic groups: Generalization: Infinite virtually cyclic groups

 Then, we have two cases:

-(1) If there is more than one loop, then we must have that every edge elements $t$ satisfies that $t^{-1}gt = g^{\pm 1}$ for $g$ in the vertex group adjacent.
-Then we can consider $g$ which is appearing in every vertex groups and then $\langle g\rangle$ is a normal subgroup.
+(1) If there is more than one loop, then we must have that for every edge elements $t$, there exists $m\in \mathbb{Z}\setminus \{ 0 \}$ satisfies that $t^{-1}g^mt = g^{\pm m}$ for $g$ in the vertex group adjacent with infinite orders.
+Then we can consider $g$ with infinite order such that $\langle g\rangle$ is a normal subgroup of every vertex groups and edge groups, then $\langle g\rangle$ is a normal subgroup of $G$.
 Conversely, we take the quotient over $\langle g\rangle$ and we obtain the fundamental group of a finite graph of finite groups.
 We conclude exactly same with Theorem \ref{thm:Gen_HNN} that $G$ is linear so residually finite.

 (2) If there is only one loop, then we can consider a subgraph formed with this loop and a edge adjacent to it, and denote by $S$ this subgroup.
-We consider an element $x \in G_1$ with infinite order, where $G_1$ is the vertex group at the vertex with the edge and the loop, and $y \in G_2$ with infinite order where $G_2$ is the vertex group on the other side of the edge.
-We can assume that the loop is a self-loop, denote $\varphi:H \rightarrow K$ the group homomorphism associated to this loop, and then we must have a subgroup with presentation of form
+We consider an element $x_0 \in G_1$ with infinite order, where $G_1$ is the vertex group at the vertex with the edge and the loop, and $y \in G_2$ with infinite order where $G_2$ is the vertex group on the other side of the edge.
+We can assume that the loop is a self-loop, denote $\varphi:H \rightarrow K$ the group homomorphism associated to this loop, and then consider $x$ a proper power (as discussed before) of $x_0$, then we have a subgroup with presentation of form

 Then by Claim \ref{prop:subgroup_loopedge}, it has a subgroup with presentation